ajyoon/bml/README.md

 ## syntax highlighting

-Experimental syntax highlighting for the browser is supported, though it behaves very poorly in document preludes and recursive choices.
+Experimental syntax highlighting for the browser is supported.
 ```
 npm run buildHighlighting
 ```